norealm/expression-lite/doc/Basics.md

 ## Final note

-The operators `in` and `have` are exist in this version because functions are not yet existed, and once it implemented in later releases they will be replaced with functions with same name but with different way of invoking.
+The operators `in` and `have` are exist in this version because functions are not yet existed, and once it get added in next versions they will be replaced with functions with same name but with different way of invoking.